-How do Chromebooks compare to Windows in the classroom?
+How does Windows compare to Chromebooks in the classroom?
+Which one dominates?
+Take a wild guess.
 You may be surprised…

 Comparing Chromebooks to Macs is kinda unjust.
-Macs are high-end devices used for creative purposes, like rendering video, editing images, etc. Chromebooks don’t’ nearly have the power or inability to perform such a task, so why compare them?
+Macs are high-end devices used for creative purposes, like rendering video, editing images, etc. They don’t nearly have the power or inability to perform such a task, so why compare them?

 But, I’m no exception.
-I’ve written this article and this one more recently, both comparing Chromebooks to Macs- especially in terms of sales (since Macs are on the decline, in the classroom at least).
+I’ve written this article and this one more recently, both comparing them oo Macs- especially in terms of sales (since Macs are on the decline in the educational market (too expensive, probably).

-A lot of the tasks that you can do on Windows can easily be replaced on a Chromebook.
-This is why Chromebooks are taking over the market.
+A lot of the tasks that you can do can easily be replaced on a Chromebook.
+This is why they’re taking over the market.
 They’re cheaper, easy to replace, and have no update mess that school districts have to deal with and shell out more budget for licenses and renewals.
 They’re an easy alternative that can accomplish the same tasks and costs much less.

-Chromebooks are barebone laptops that offer G Suite apps for productivity, along with Google Classroom for task management.
+They’re basically laptops that provide you everything you need to get stuff done.
+They offer G Suite apps for productivity, along with Google Classroom for task management.
 Besides offering a laptop that just works, they have the software to go along with it.

 Let’s take a look.

-Chromebooks, in general, are amassing popularity in schools.
+In general, they’re amassing popularity in schools.
 In the K-12 educational market, they’re dominating.
 They’ve jumped from 8% in 2015 to 58% in 2016.
 That’s a 50% jump in a year.
 That speaks volumes- literally.

-Compared to Chromebooks, Windows stayed flat in the same K-12 market.
-In 2016, the Windows mobile PC market (laptops) held 22% of the market.
+Compared to Chromebooks, they stayed flat in the same K-12 market.
+In 2016, the mobile PC market (laptops) held 22% of the market.
 Staying flat isn’t good.
-And with Chromebooks growing so quickly, Windows had to make some moves to compete.
+And with sales growing so quickly, so they had to make some moves to compete.

 So, they pushed out a bunch of cheap laptops that are focused for students, such as the Lenovo Miix.
 They’re loaded with Windows 10 and built and marketed for the educational market to directly compete with Google’s line.